 The categories are named after the seasons and the colors found together in nature to help you remember the range of colors they include.
 Your seasonal color range will complement the coloring of your skin, hair and eyes.

-Your main seasonal color has these attributes and so do clothing colors.
-When you know your flow season, to determine if an item of clothing is the correct color for you look for colors with attributes that most closely match your seasonal colors’ attributes.
-Keeping this in mind helps if you’ve forgotten your swatch or the exact color isn't in your swatch.
+Your coloring has these attributes and so do clothing colors.
+When you know your flow season, to determine if an item of clothing is the correct color for you look for colors with attributes that most closely match your seasonal colors' attributes.
+Keeping this in mind helps if you've forgotten your swatch or the exact color isn't in your swatch.

 Winter colors are cool, clear and dark to light intensity.
 Think of the winter landscape colors.
 In the low light of winter colors appear darker, but on a bright day with the sun reflecting off snow colors appear pale and icy.

 Summer colors are also cool, but muted and medium-light to medium-dark in value.
 Think of seeing the landscape through a summer heat haze.
 The colors are muted, paler versions of Winter's.
 The light colors are creamy pastel rather than icy.

 Autumn colors are warm, muted and medium-light to medium-dark intensity.
 Think of fall New England landscape colors of rich burnt oranges, reds, golden yellows and sludgy greens.

 Spring colors are also warm, but clear and bright with medium to light intensity.
 Think of the bright clear colors of spring flowers and the new season's clear, bright green shoots.